wxs/eccv-art/content/pieces2019/smile/index.md

 Western cultural relationship with war often frames it from a fascinated alien perspective–war as entertainment.
 Simultaneously engaging in processes that do not alleviate the structural power inequalities that originate the conflict.

-Smile, is a mixed-media installation consisting of a screen situated in a black box, mounted on the wall.
-The screen is black.
-However, when an interactor smiles at the installation, drone-footage of the ruins of Gaza, digitally slowed-down by the artist, fades in.
-If the interactor stops smiling, the videos stops.
-It only plays when the interactor widely smiles at it.

  The installation reflects on the construction of a spectacle from otherwise dramatic news, as well as reflecting on the otherness and dehumanization of war.